syvita/stacks-api-node/README.md

 $ docker volume create postgres
 ```

-Then run this command to bring up the `postgres` database, the `stacks-blockchain` and the `stacks-blockchain-api` containers.
+Then run this command to bring up the `postgres` database, the `stacks-blockchain`, the `stacks-explorer` and the `stacks-blockchain-api` containers.
 ```
 $ docker-compose up -d
 ```